This picture is from June of 2007, the summer before

 In college, my frat bros played sports.

-volleyball team, and the first guy I met
+volleyball team, and the nicest guy I met

 is now Tom Brady's agent.
-Forgive me.
-Another kid had me carry his b-ball bag around while pledging, so people would encroach upon my personal space, only
+Don Yee-lite.
+Another dude had me carry his b-ball bag around while pledging, so people would go out of their way to befriend me, only

 to be disappointed with their findings.